tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 6. In the filter search box, type **PAW-1** and select it when displayed.

 7. With the **Policies** tab selected, review the policies that the resource is non-complying against.

+    >**Note**: New policies are being created and your number may be different from the image below.

     ![The Resource compliance blade for PAW-1 is displayed with the non-compliant items highlighted.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image107.png "Review the non-compliant items")